 For one, the chance of the kick throwing your weight out from under you is very high when using a boxing stance.
 To see just how effective Muay Thai is against Boxing, I linked a video below that shows us just that: A Boxer vs a Muay Thai fighter.

 In Muay Thai, “checking a kick” is when one fighter attempts a low kick on his opponent, but the opponent blocks the kick by raising his leg.
-This type of block is very painful for the person throwing the
+This type of block is very painful for the person throwing the kick, because their shin comes into direct contact with the opponent’s knee, which makes it an excellent defense against low kicks.

 In order for a boxer to survive a fight under Muay Thai rules, the boxer would have to narrow his stance, slightly turn his lead foot out, and check incoming kicks.
 Checking kicks is so effective, that some fights have ended due to a checked kick breaking the shin of the person throwing the kick.
 This was the case at UFC 168, when Chris Weidman checked a kick from Anderson Silva, which resulted in Silva’s shinbone being snapped.